Star Entertainment Group: Controversies

 On 13 September 2022 the NSW Independent Casino Commission (NICC) published a report finding The Star unsuitable to hold its Sydney casino license because of its conduct relating to money laundering risks.
 It had 14 days to respond.
 The company was fined A$100m ($62m) as a result.
-Star's gambling license was suspended and operations at Pyrmont were placed under a new manager Nicholas Weeks.
+Star's gambling license was suspended and operations were placed under a new manager Nicholas Weeks.